adam-rumpf/mathematica-class-demonstrations/README.md

 [Duverger's law](https://en.wikipedia.org/wiki/Duverger%27s_law) is an empirical rule which holds that [first-past-the-post](https://en.wikipedia.org/wiki/First-past-the-post_voting) elections tend to result in a two-party system.
 This is the expected outcome from [tactical voting](https://en.wikipedia.org/wiki/Tactical_voting), wherein supporters of third-party candidates are coerced into abandoning their favorite candidate in favor of their preferred major party candidate in order to avoid the [spoiler effect](https://en.wikipedia.org/wiki/Spoiler_effect).

 This demonstration implements a simple tactical voting model based on a sequence of successive elections.
 We begin with a set of parties lying on a one-dimensional political spectrum, each with a given number of initial supporters.
 We then simulate a sequence of elections.
-The behavior assumption is that, if a person's preferred candidate did not win, they will consider shifting their support to the most successful candidate on their half of the political spectrum (centrist voters may shift in either direction because of this).
+The behavioral assumption is that, if a person's preferred candidate did not win, they will consider shifting their support to the most successful candidate on their half of the political spectrum (centrist voters may shift in either direction because of this).
 There are parameters to adjust how quickly this occurs, as well as for introducing slight randomization.

 ### Winner-Take-All Distortion